oracle-livelabs/analytics-ai/nba-whatif/setup/setup.md

 1. Prepare the Data

 2. Convert 3-point Pct column to Measure by navigating to the bottom left corner of the page.
 Look for the label that says *Treat As*.
-Click on Attribute and change the selection to **Measure**.
+Click on Attribute and change the selection to Measure.

-3. Below that in *Data Type* change the selection to **Number** and Aggregation to **Average** from Count.
+3. Below that in Data Type change the selection to Number and Aggregation to Average from Count.

   ![Use the menu at the bottom of the page](images/createdataset4.png)

 2. Format Shooting Percentages

-3. Click on the numeric symbol in that menu "#" and change Number Format from Auto to **Percent**
+3. Click on the numeric symbol in that menu "#" and change Number Format from Auto to Percent.

 4. Repeat those steps for the 2-point Pct Column.

   ![Change to Percent](images/createdataset5.png)

 3. Convert Attribute Types
-    - Convert Visitor Team Score column to a **Measure** from an attribute.
+    - Convert Visitor Team Score column to a Measure from an attribute.
     - Select the Visitor Team Score column and change the treat as selection (in the bottom left menu) from Attribute to Measure
-    - Change the Data Type from Text to **Number**
+    - Change the Data Type from Text to Number
-    - Change Aggregation to **Average**
+    - Change Aggregation to Average
     - Repeat these steps for the Home Team Score column.

 ## Task 3: Create the Workbook